shadmehr1/3D-Printed-Compliant-Actuator/README.md

       <em>Figure 6: The Housing component, which functions as the ring gear and actuator shroud, showing its internal helical gear teeth and integrated cooling provisions.</em>
     </p>

 * **Planetary Carriers:** This subassembly houses the planet gears.
 It incorporates steel dowel pins and small roller bearings alongside the gears, ensuring smooth and efficient power transmission.
-A key assembly note is that you must add pause a pause to your 3D print program such that you can press fit the bearings in and allow for the print to continue around them.
     <p align="center">
       <img src="MEDIA/CARRIER_ASSY.png" alt="Planet Carrier Subassembly" width="800">
       <br>
       <em>Figure 7: The Planet Carrier Subassembly, showing the arrangement of planet gears, 3x M5 dowel pins, and 3x 5mm ID, 16mm OD bearings, crucial for smooth planetary motion.</em>
     </p>

 * **Motor Subassembly:** This assembly integrates the EaglePower brushless motor with the **sun gear**.
-The motor is securely attached to a back plate, which also provides mounting provisions for the ODrive S1 controller.
+The motor is securely attached to a back plate, which also provides mounting provisions for the ODrive S1 controller (and its onboard encoder).
 Precise positioning of the ODrive is essential to ensure optimal alignment with the onboard encoder and magnet for accurate position feedback.
     <p align="center">
       <img src="MEDIA/MOTOR_ASSY.png" alt="Motor Subassembly" width="800">
       <br>